batrousseau/holbertonschool-shell/basics/README.md

-6-first directory : Create a directory 'my first directory' in /tmp 7-movethatfile : Move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete : Delete the file betty in /tmp/my_first_directory
+6-first directory : Create a directory 'my first directory' in /tmp 7-movethatfile : Move the file betty from /tmp to /tmp/my_first_directory 8-firstdelete : Delete the file betty in /tmp/my_first_directory 9-Firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory